Open 363 Days a Year: Closed on Thanksgiving Day and Christmas Day.

 Drink Vending Machines: One located in the Sinnott Education Center and the other is in the Main Barn in the Children’s Zoo.
-Snacks and candy for sale in the Gift Shop.
-There are also several water fountains throughout the zoo grounds.
+AT THE MOMENT THEY ARE NOT ACCESSIBLE TO VISITORS.
+However, we do have a cooler with a variety of drinks inside our giftshop.

 Strollers and Wheelchairs: We have brand new safari strollers (two-seaters) that you can rent for $4 for the day.
 We also have single seat strollers available.
-Two wheelchairs are available at no charge.
+A few wheelchairs are available at no charge.
 You may call ahead to reserve a wheelchair.

-Peacocks: You may encounter one or more Peacocks while on Zoo Grounds.
+Peacocks: PEACOCKS ARE NOT ON EXHIBIT CURRENTLY.
+You may encounter one or more Peacocks while on Zoo Grounds.
 These animals are allowed to roam the Zoo and are well-known members of the Zoo family.
 Please do not be alarmed if you see these animals outside of exhibit space.
 We kindly ask that no one feed, chase, taunt, or otherwise harm our Peacocks.
 If you encounter a Peacock in the parking lot area, please alert the Gift Shop.

 Daily Feedings and Keeper Talks: check the sign at the gate for additional talks and feedings.

 *Note: Schedule subject to change.
-Check at Gift Shop for daily schedule.
+Check at Gift Shop for a daily schedule.

 Feeding Animals: Bring extra quarters (or get some at our Gift Shop) to feed the Goats, Sheep, Alpaca, and Chickens in the Children’s Zoo.
 We ask that you do not feed any other animals within the zoo grounds; including exhibit animals, peacocks, squirrels, chipmunks, rabbits, and birds.